 That’s the long story short.
 In the years leading up to now, there were many hurdles we each had to overcome, puzzles we had to solve.
 Yet, we made it – we’re here!
 Well… I should say, we are here until we go wandering off to somewhere else…

-This site is has no product affiliation of any kind.
-It’s an independent blog.
-We are not trying to sell you any products for travel, and we are not into pushing any or financial services or recommendations.
-Also, whenever we review a restaurant, hotel, or some other service or product, we get nothing in return.
-No free dinners, no free rides, no discounts of any kind.
+We do not work with brands or affiliates.
+We are not trying to sell you any travel products, and we do not push financial services or recommendations.
+Whenever we review a restaurant, hotel, or some other service or product, we get nothing in return.
+Nada.
+No free dinners, no kickbacks, no free rides, no discounts of any kind.

-It’s important to highlight this, because so many other blogs depend on making money and so their views may be somewhat… biased.
+It’s important to highlight this, because so many travel bloggers depend on making money from their sites.
+So, their views may be somewhat… biased.
 Since we are totally financially independent, we’ll shoot ya straight.
 If something sucks, we’ll call it like we see it.

 We hope tales of our budget travel in early retirement may help or inspire others like us, whether retired yet or not.